Mexico Tariffs Likely To Take Effect Next Week, Trump Vows In London

 Trump said he's open to continuing negotiations with Mexican leaders, including at a meeting scheduled for Wednesday between its foreign minister and Secretary of State Mike Pompeo.

-The president is also willing, he said, to impose the tariffs during the ongoing negotiations to make clear he is serious.
+However, the president is also willing, he said, to impose the tariffs during the ongoing negotiations to make it clear that he is serious.

 "I think Mexico will step up and do what they should have done," Trump said at a press conference with British Prime Minister Theresa May after a meeting with her at 10 Downing Street.

-Trump said he won't accept any explanation about the difficulty for Mexican authorities of constraining the flow of migrants from Central and South America.
+Trump said he won't accept any explanations about the difficulty for Mexican authorities of constraining the flow of migrants from Central and South America.

 "I don't want to hear that Mexico is run by cartels and drug lords and coyotes," he said.
 "I don't want to hear about that ...
 Mexico should step up and stop this onslaught, this invasion into our country."